praveek/launch.en/help/extension-reference/adobe-extensions/adobe-analytics-for-video-extension.md

 # Adobe Analytics for Video Extension

-Use this documentation for information on installing, configuring, and implementing the Adobe Analytics for Video extension (Video Analytics extension).
+Use this documentation for information on installing, configuring, and implementing the [!DNL Adobe Analytics] for Video extension (Video Analytics extension).
 Included are the options available when using this extension to build a rule, along with examples and links to samples.

-The Video Analytics (VA) extension adds the core VA JavaScript library (VA 2.x SDK).
+The [!DNL Video Analytics] (VA) extension adds the core VA JavaScript library (VA 2.x SDK).
 This extension provides the functionality for adding the `MediaHeartbeat` tracker instance to a Launch site or project.
 The VA extension requires two additional extensions:

 * [Analytics Extension](https://docs.adobelaunch.com/extension-reference/adobe-analytics-extension)
 * [Experience Cloud ID Extension](https://docs.adobelaunch.com/extension-reference/experience-cloud-id-service-extension)